Energy-constrained private and quantum capacities of quantum channels: Implications of code conversions for capacities

 \begin{proof} As a consequence of the definitions of these capacities and as remarked in \eqref{eq:Q-less-than-E} and \eqref{eq:P-less-than-K}, we have that

 So it suffices to prove the following three inequalities:

-These follow from Theorems~\ref{thm:EG-2-QC}, \ref{thm:QC-to-PC}, and \ref{thm:SK-to-PC}, respectively.
+These follow from Propositions~\ref{thm:EG-2-QC}, \ref{thm:QC-to-PC}, and \ref{thm:SK-to-PC}, respectively.
 Let us establish \eqref{eq:Q>=E}.
-Suppose that $R$ is an achievable rate for entanglement transmission with an average energy constraint.
-This implies the existence of a sequence of $(n,M_{n} ,G,P,\varepsilon_{n})$\ codes such that
+Fix a constant $\delta\in(0,1/2)$.
+Suppose that $R$ is an achievable rate for entanglement transmission with an average energy constraint $P(1-2\delta)$.
+This implies the existence of a sequence of $(n,M_{n} ,G,P(1-2\delta),\varepsilon_{n})$\ codes such that